Gluten-Free Zucchini Bread (Grain-Free)

-There always seems to be extra zucchinis laying around, but luckily you can use them to make delicious bread.
+If you ever have extra zucchinis laying around, luckily you can use them to make delicious bread.
 Maybe you have a zucchini plant in your garden that’s produced excess, maybe you picked up an extra from the store, or maybe your neighbor has a surplus.
 Making zucchini bread can help you avoid the guilt of wasting food that’s about to go bad, but with the perks of it tasting delicious and being easy to share.

 While it is unclear why someone first baked zucchini into bread, it has since become a harvest favorite.
-Now you can enjoy it made with Otto’s Cassava Flour which is gluten-free, diary-free, and paleo.
+Now you can enjoy it grain-free with Otto's Cassava Flour.
 You can make it for an after-school snack or a treat to share with neighbors.
 Our recipe has the perfect blend of spices for a flavor you’re going to love.

 Ingredients